- MISSION, VISION AND VALUES

-The management framework in order to guide the objectives and essential components of operational risk management are composed as detailed below: Phase 1 – Culture Stage in which all the staff of the organization is made aware of the importance of Operational Risk management.
+The management framework in order to guide the objectives and essential components of operational risk management are composed as detailed below: Phase 1 – Culture Stage in which all the staff of the organization is made aware of the importance of Operational Risk management through periodic training.
 Phase 2 - Qualitative Management Stage in which the organizational structure, policies, identification of risks and prioritization of responses, development of indicators, self-assessments and evaluation of Operational Risks in the Bank's new initiatives, products and / or services and significant improvements to these are defined.
-Phase 3 - Quantitative Management Stage in which the capture, data maintenance and collection of losses for the future design of internal models for calculating the capital requirement for operational risk, internal model validation and risk prevention of management information occurs.
+Phase 3 - Quantitative Management Stage in which the data capture and maintenance, collection of losses, calculating the capital requirement for operational risk, internal model validation and risk prevention of management information occurs.

 Main achievements Since the implementation of the operational risk management in the bank, the main achievements obtained can be listed below:

-The improvement in the culture of operational risk from continuous training of employees that allows understanding and assimilating the importance of this concept from each of the work areas.
+Strengthening the culture of operational risk based on continuous training of employees that allows them to understand and assimilate the importance of this concept from each of their work areas.

 • The satisfactory implementation of an organizational structure for the management of Operational Risk that includes, among others: